-Be vigilant and make sure that your pet is always on top of health.
-If your puppy already sneezes several times daily, feels weak, or excretes nasal discharge, you should definitely consider the possible deeper reasons.
+Be vigilant and make sure that your pet is always on top of its health.
+If your puppy sneezes several times daily, feels weak, or excretes nasal discharge, you should consider the possible deeper reasons.

 Consult your veterinarian to find the source of the problem and for your puppy to get the proper treatment he needs as soon as possible.

-As with anything related to overall health, it is always best to take extra precautions than regret in the end.
+As with anything related to overall health, it is always best to take extra precautions rather than regret it.
 Knowing a lot about the different causes of dog sneezing will help you understand more about your puppy’s sneezing manifestations.

-You can then readily discern when you should remain calm if the sneeze is a mere normal occurrence or whether it signals a more serious issue that you must address immediately.
+You can then readily discern when you should remain calm if the sneeze is a normal occurrence or if it signals a more serious issue that you must address immediately.

 Armed with this valuable information, you become more aware of what to look for next time and prevent it from aggravating.
 Hence, you can better ensure a healthy and happy life for your growing best buddy and share more years together.